RaphaelOlivier/RaphaelOlivier.github.io/content/homepage/about.md

     attachment:
 ---

+I am on the job market next year (Spring 2022)!
+Reach out at either of the addresses above.
 ## About
 I am a third year Ph.D student in the Language Technologies Institute at Carnegie Mellon University, Pittsburgh PA.
 I am working under the supervision of Prof. Bhiksha Raj.